code-chaser/dex/README.md

 <td>

 - Library for making async postgreSQL queries;
-- Most basic feature, the bot prefix depends on it;
+- Required for all the database queries;
-- Bot Prefix (for the corresponding server) is fetched using this library;
+- Server custom prefix is fetched using this library;

 </td>
 </tr>